zubayer04/EmotionalPlatformer/README.md

 - Dash: `Left Shift`
 - Continue after completing a level: `Enter` / `Return`

+## Tips
+- You can wall slide and wall jump (for both you have to hold direction key towards target wall)

 ## Menu Options

 The start menu provides: